amartin755/tcppump/README.md

 **Note: This tool is in alpha state.
 Use at your own risk.
 Currently there are no binaries available.**

 ## Build instructions
-tcppump has been successfully compiled on win 7 and win 10 (both x64) with mingw32 and on ubuntu linux (x64) with gcc.
+tcppump has been successfully compiled on ubuntu linux (x64) with gcc and on windows 10 with mingw32 and MSVC.
-Theoretically it should also be compilable with other C++11 compilers (e.g. Visual Studio), but this was never tested.
+Theoretically it should also be compilable with other C++11 compilers, but this was never tested.

 ### Dependencies
 * cmake >= V3.13